bigbitbus/terrasalt/README.md

 1. A configured salt-master capable of being connected from the new VMs that terraform spins up and capable of running salt API.
 2. Ability for the terraform machine to send an HTTP(s) request to the salt-master (including firewall rules to allow connecting from the Terraform machine to the salt-master via HTTPS on a user-configurable port).
-3. Python is installed on the terraform machine; also please install the python requirements.txt file included in this repository.
+3. Python is installed on the terraform machine; also please install the python packages in the requirements.txt file included in this repository.
 ```
 # In the shell you use to run terraform commands run